Part Four - Position and Hold

 With the SDF-1 still at anchor near Bird Island in the South Pacific, we were all but sitting ducks.
 Thankfully, the Zentraedi forces appeared to want the ship taken intact, which granted us at least a modicum of protection, and for several weeks, they had left us completely unmolested, bobbing like a cork in the water.
 Unfortunately, even a highly disciplined military force like the Zentraedi's was subject to the occasional wild card, and that wild card was summed up in the persona of one Khyron "The Backstabber" Kravshera.

 Commander of the 7th Division of the elite Botoru Fleet, Khyron was something of an exotic personality.
+Commander of the 7th Division of the elite Botoru Fleet, Khyron was something of an exotic personality.
 With a lust for combat that bordered on fanaticism, there was little, if anything, that could stand in the way of his pursuit of glory--including the deaths of his own men.
-He was a ruthless, bloodthirsty leader cut from the same mold as American Civil War general--and later president of the United States--Ulysses S. "The Butcher" Grant.
-Grant earned his nickname during his march on Petersburg in the fall of 1864, when he lost more men in a three-week period than the Confederacy lost in the entire war.
-Grant's idea was that his manpower could outlast the South's no matter how many casualties he suffered--"I've got more men, I'll just keep sending them until the enemy finally runs out."
+He was a ruthless, bloodthirsty leader cut from cloth even tougher than that of American Civil War general--and later president of the United States--Ulysses S. “The Butcher” Grant.
+Grant earned this nickname at the Battle of Cold Harbor in 1864, when he lost his men at a rate of almost three-to-one compared to his Confederate opponent General Robert E. Lee.
+Grant's idea was that his manpower could outlast the South's no matter how many casualties he suffered—“I've got more men, I'll just keep sending them until the enemy finally runs out.”
 Khyron Kravshera was no different, and would even go so far as to shoot one of his own soldiers in the back if he inadvertently stood in the way of a kill.